 If you’re eating the whipped cream right away, such as on hot chocolate, using either type of cream will work.

-However, if you need the whipped cream to last longer, such as on top of a pie, you’ll want to use heavy whipping cream.
+However, if you need the whipped cream to last longer, such as on top of a small pumpkin pie, you’ll want to use heavy whipping cream.

 Learning how to make whipped cream is so easy, you’ll wonder why you bother buying canned whipped cream.